This series will teach you how you can be a successful content creator and start a blog.

 Then, I opened a Xanga account, where I allowed myself to explore creative writing.

-A few years later, after I finishing the first draft of one of my novels, I
+A few years later, after I finishing the first draft of one of my novels, I realized I wanted to earn money from writing.

 If possible, I’d like to work in the music industry as a music journalist, so I opened a music blog as an online portfolio.